Benjamin Parzybok - published September 2014

 Even as Maid Marian and her compatriots build a new community one neighbor at a time, they make powerful enemies in the city government and the National Guard.
 Their idealistic dream is quickly caught up in a brutal fight for survival.

-Sherwood Nation is a post-collapse non-apocalyptic novel!
-It is the story of the rise and fall of a micronation within a city.
+Sherwood Nation is a quirky, personal post-collapse non-apocalyptic novel of idealists taking charge.
+It is the rise and fall of a micronation within a city.
 It is a love story, a war story, a grand social experiment, a treatise on hacking and remaking government, on freedom and necessity, on individualism and community.

 “Rich with haunting descriptions of a place once wild and now starved and poignant human dilemmas of basic survival, Sherwood Nation is a manifesto on how communities can work together to improve the greater good that does not shy from, sugarcoat, or exaggerate the corruptions of power and outcomes of rebellion.
 For a political treatise set in an imaginable apocalypse, Parzybok’s second novel is refreshing in its lack of heavy-handed allegory or pedantic utopian preaching.
 Maid Marian reaches beyond herself to create peace and solidarity in hopeless times.
 Threatened, others desire her demise and position.
 It is a clever, if cautionary tale.”